azibn/MonoTools/README.md

 ### Installation updates
 If you are running ARM (M1 or newer) machines, the installation might run into a few issues.
 To go around this, create an environment using `osx-64`.
-Below is an example:
+Below is an example using micromamba:

 ```
 micromamba env create -n monotools --platform osx-64 python=3.8